Herinbhatt/HOME-AUTOMATION-SYSTEM/README.md

 -
 - Include the necessary libraries to connect to Wi-Fi and the Cadio platform's MQTT or other communication protocol (refer to Cadio's documentation for their preferred method).

+- **Write code to**

+- Connect to your Wi-Fi network

+- Establish a connection with the Cadio platform using your device credentials.

+- Subscribe to the relevant control topics or channels for your defined devices on Cadio.

+- Read the incoming commands from Cadio (e.g., "ON" or "OFF" for the light).

+- Control the relay pins based on these commands:

+- Set the corresponding ESP8266 digital output pin HIGH or LOW to activate/deactivate the relay.

 **3) Hardware Connections:**

 - ESP8266 to Relays: Connect digital output pins from the ESP8266 to the control pins of the relay modules.

+- **Relays to Lights/Fans and Power:**

+- Connect the common (COM) terminal of each relay to the AC power line.

+- Connect the normally open (NO) terminal to one wire of the light/fan.

+- Connect the other wire of the light/fan to the neutral AC line.

+- Manual Switches: Connect the manual switches in parallel with the normally open (NO) contacts of the corresponding relays.
+One terminal of the switch goes to the COM of the relay, and the other goes to the NO of the relay.
+- Power Supplies: Connect the 5V power supply to the ESP8266 and the relay modules' control circuits.
+Connect the AC power source to the relays and the lights/fans.